CaptainCrowbar/unicorn-lib/unicorn/options.md

 * More than one of `boolean`, `enumtype`, `file`, `integer`, `floating`, `pattern`, or `uinteger` is supplied.
 * The `defvalue` and `enumtype` tags are both present, but the default value is not one of the enumeration values.
 * The `defvalue` and `pattern` tags are both present, but the default value does not match the pattern.
+* The target of an `implies` tag does not exist, is the same as the current option, is not boolean, or is true by default.
 * There is more than one option with both `anon` and `multi` flags (the first one will get all leftover arguments).

 The value attached to the `Options::enumtype` keyword must be a value of an